Rlogarisation/MyLoopMania/assumptions.md

         - Backend Complex goals with composite pattern creation
         - Rare items implementation from JSON file and random spawning in backend
         - Backend enemyDefeat logic, with random dropping of loot
+        - Defensive items (shields, helmets, armour) effects are calculated in battles - along with relevant testing
+        - Frontend and backend equipping of equipment (drag and drop into slots) + frontend helmet slot
     * New Extensions
         - Main Menu and Game Music added with sound effects
         - Visualistion of character win/lose graphic